-Setting Performance Goals

-Selecting Curriculum

-Selecting Professional Development programs

-Data Management & Selecting Interim Assessments

-Determining Promotion Criteria

-Setting a School Culture
+Setting Performance Goals Selecting Curriculum Selecting Professional Development programs Data Management & Selecting Interim Assessments Determining Promotion Criteria Setting a School Culture Approving Annual Budget

-Student Recruitment

-School Staff Recruitment & Hiring

-4 The term "affiliated" means and includes one or more corporations or entities under the same or substantially the same control of a group of business entities which are connected or associated so that one entity controls or has the power to control each of the other business entities.
+3 The term "affiliated" means and includes one or more corporations or entities under the same or substantially the same control of a group of business entities which are connected or associated so that one entity controls or has the power to control each of the other business entities.
 The term "affiliated" includes, but is not limited to, the officers, directors, executives, shareholders active in management, employees, and agents of the affiliated corporation.
 The ownership by one business entity of a controlling interest in another business entity or a pooling of equipment or income among business entities shall be prima facie evidence that one business is affiliated with the other.

-Providing Human Resources (HR) services (payroll, benefits, etc.)

-Fundraising

-Managing Community Relations

-Selecting and Providing Information Technology

-Managing Facilities

-Procuring Vendors

-Other Operational and Administrative Services, if Applicable
+Student Recruitment School Staff Recruitment & Hiring Providing H/R Services (payroll, benefits, etc.) Fundraising Managing Community Relations Selecting and Providing Information Technology Procuring Vendors Other Operational and Administrative Services, if Applicable